 Takeda Pharmaceutical Co.
-(4502), whose best-selling diabetes drug Actos lost patent protection in August, rose to the highest level in more than four years after winning U.S. regulatory approval for a new treatment.
+(4502), whose best-selling diabetes drug Actos lost patent protection in August, won U.S. regulatory approval for a new treatment five years after its initial application.

-Takeda and Furiex Pharmaceuticals Inc. (FURX:US), its partner on the drug, received clearance from the Food and Drug Administration for alogliptin and two combinations of the treatment to use with diet and exercise for patients with Type 2 diabetes.
+Takeda and Furiex Pharmaceuticals Inc. (FURX:US), its partner on the drug, received clearance from the Food and Drug Administration for alogliptin and two alogliptin combinations to use with diet and exercise for patients with Type 2 diabetes.
 “Alogliptin helps stimulate the release of insulin after a meal, which leads to better blood sugar control,” the FDA said Jan.
-25.
+25 in a statement.

-Actos sales peaked in the year ended March 2011 at $4.5 billion for Takeda and accounted for 27 percent of the company’s revenue at the time.
+Actos sales peaked in the year ended March 2011 at $4.5 billion for Takeda and accounted for 27 percent of the company’s revenue.

 Alogliptin is in the same class of drugs as Merck & Co.
 (MRK:US)’s Januvia, which generated $3.3 billion in 2011, and Bristol-Myers Squibb Co.
 (BMY:US)’s Onglyza, which sold $473 million that year, according to data compiled by Bloomberg.